 Full Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website, at no extra cost to you.
 I only recommend products/services that I use and love, therefore feel comfortable recommending.

 1. Reduce, Reuse, Recycle

 This can be more difficult when you’re away from home, but with some thoughtful packing and a few clever products, you can greatly reduce your rubbish on the road.
-Here are some of my favourites:
+Here are examples of some of my favourites, you can see more eco-friendly travel products in this post.

 - Refillable toiletries – buy your favourite toiletries in bulk and fill reusable travel-sized containers to take with you.

 - Reusable water bottle – there are so many places that the water is unfit to drink.
 Take a reusable water bottle to refill at your accommodation, and reduce plastic refuse along the way.

 - Reusable coffee mug – if you can’t live without your morning latte or cup of tea, use a reusable mug or mini thermos to limit the number of disposable cups you churn through over the course of your journey.

-Reconsider your mode of transportation, accommodation and restaurant choices– is there another option?
+Reconsider your mode of transportation, accommodation, activities and restaurant choices– is there another option?
+You might also be surprised to find that the more sustainable option is also the more affordable one.

 A local business over a multinational chain?